-Applications are available on the district website (starting July 1 of the new school year) or at your student's school office.
+Income guidelines and the online meal application are available (starting July 1 of the new school year) on the Free and Reduced Meals webpage on the district website.
+Applications are also available at your student's school office.
 Applications are accepted at any time during the school year.